 By Olawale Akinremi

-He awarded custody of the two children from the union, to the petitioner, and directed the respondent to pay N10,000 as their monthly feeding allowance, including being responsible for their education and welfare.
+He, however, granted custody of all the children to Omolola and directed Segun to pay N20,000 as their monthly feeding allowance in addition to being responsible for their education and other welfare.
 (NAN)